 - 5.1.
 Instrument Transformers shall be delivered to CenterPoint Energy for testing along with the original certified test reports prior to installation by customer.
 (Contact Customer Rep. for Details) - 5.2.
-The Instrument Transformers shall be individual, single-phase CTs and PTs; combined units are not acceptable. - 5.3.
-The CTs shall be at a minimum 0.15% accuracy rating with 1.8 Ohm burden rating (IEEE C57.13, 0.15B1.8).
+The Instrument Transformers shall be individual, single-phase CTs and PTs; combined units are not acceptable.

-- 5.4.
+- 5.3.
+The CTs shall be at a minimum 0.15% accuracy rating with 1.8 Ohm burden rating (IEEE C57.13, 0.15B1.8). - 5.4.
 The PTs shall be at a minimum 0.3% accuracy rating, "Z" rating (IEEE C57.13). - 5.5.
 A dedicated secondary winding is required for CenterPoint Energy Metering.
 If multiple windings are present, the "Y" winding shall be used for CenterPoint Energy metering. - 5.6.
-PTs shall be equipped with 60 A, current limiting primary fuses. - 5.7.
 Replacement of any CTs or PTs, if necessary, shall be the Customer's responsibility.